Professional Reviews

 What I hate the most about this VPN is that it leaks your DNS data while you’re connected to many of its servers.
 That makes using this VPN completely pointless, as a DNS leak allows your internet service provider (ISP) to monitor what sites you browse.

-Other issues include outdated support guides, glitchy apps, and not being able to access sites like Netflix and Amazon Prime.
+Other issues include outdated support guides, glitchy apps, and not working with sites like Netflix and Amazon Prime.
 Other top VPNs like ExpressVPN and Private Internet Access provide significantly better security, apps, streaming support, and more.

 CloudVPN Features